msoedov/agentic_security/CODE_OF_CONDUCT.md

 - Conduct which could reasonably be considered inappropriate for the forum in which it occurs.

-All Langalf forums and spaces are meant for professional interactions, and any behavior which could reasonably be considered inappropriate in a professional setting is unacceptable.
+All Agentic Security forums and spaces are meant for professional interactions, and any behavior which could reasonably be considered inappropriate in a professional setting is unacceptable.

 ## Our Responsibilities